Top 3 Best Ultralight Spinning Rods– 2019

 Why Are They All Spinning Rods?

 If you've been shopping around for an ultralight fishing rod, chances are you've been seeing a lot of spinning rods and not much else.
-There's a simple reason for this.
-Spinning reels are much better suited for casting the lightweight types of lures ultralight fishermen use.
+Plain and simple, spinning reels are much better suited for casting the lightweight types of lures ultralight fishermen use.
 Whether you're casting lightweight jigs, 1/16th trout spinners, or flies with casting floats, you're going to achieve much better casting range with a spinning reel.
 These types of lures simply do not have enough mass to accelerate a casting reel spool.

 So if you're thinking ultralight tackle, you're going to want a spinning rod and spinning reel.